LifeofDan-EL/100-days-of-code/log.md

 **Thoughts:** I think my brain got overloaded, moreover I can't seem tto cut my late night habits.

 **Non-coding Activity:** I finally [Bleach's Thousand-Year Blood War arc](https://en.wikipedia.org/wiki/List_of_Bleach_chapters_(424%E2%80%93686)) and it's easily the best arc in the whole Bleach manga.
 The fight scenes and techniques are something else.
 What a happy ending, Rukia and Renji ended up together, Ichigo and Inoue ended up together.
 Mehn, now I'm totally hyped for the anime adaptation next year.
+Got this extension for my browser [Dark Reader](https://darkreader.org/) to help my eyesight.

 ### Day 39 August 21, 2020

+**Today's Progress:** Tried the problem I got stuck on yesterday, no way, asked for pointers and was asked to use a try and catch.
+It worked, solved the remaining Type System problems.
+Tech Twitter didn't allow me to do much today.
+Worked on an [issue](https://github.com/layer5io/meshery/issues/1435) for [Layer Community](https://layer5.io/).

+**Thoughts:** I think I have an issue when writing the logic for the return part to actually work.
+I'll have to work more on that.

+**Non-coding Activity:** Read some episodes of [One Piece](), the fact that Kaido cut Orochi with one swing shows you how bad Pirate alliances are.
+Heard about the [whole gist](https://twitter.com/remiljw/status/1296918140132229120) of the matter and honestly I am dumbfounded.
+Why would someone be that exploitive of people?

+### Day 40 August 22, 2020

 **Today's Progress:**